voxeet/comms-sdk-react-native/docs/enums/internal.ConferenceStatus.md

 • **ERROR** = `"ERROR"`

-Informs that an error occurred during a conference.
+An error occurred during a conference.

 ___